Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Data and Methods

-\paragraph{SmoothGrad \citep{smilkov2017}}aims to filter out the unwanted background noise (i.e., the gradient shattering effect) to enhance the interpretability of the explanation.
-To this end, random noise is added to the input and the model's explanations are averaged over multiple noisy versions of the input.
-The idea behind the average across noisy inputs is that the noise-induced variations in the model's explanation will on average highlight the most important features, while suppressing the background noise.
+\paragraph{SmoothGrad \citep{smilkov2017}}aims to filter out the background noise (i.e., the gradient shattering effect, where gradients resemble white noise with increasing layer number \citep{Balduzzi2017}) to enhance the interpretability of the explanation.
+To this end, multiple noisy samples are generated by adding random noise to the input, then the explanations of the noisy samples are computed and averaged, such that the most important features are enhanced and the less important features are "canceled out".

-\paragraph{NoiseGrad \citep{Bykov2021a}}perturbs the weights of the model instead of the input feature as done by SmoothGrad.
-The multiple explanations, resulting from explaining the noisy versions of the model are averaged and aim to suppress the background noise of the image in the final explanation.
+\paragraph{NoiseGrad \citep{Bykov2021a}}perturbs the weights of the model, instead of the input feature as done by SmoothGrad.
+The explanations, resulting from explaining the predictions made by the noisy versions of the model on the same image, are averaged to suppress the background noise of the image in the final explanation.

 \paragraph{FusionGrad \citep{Bykov2021a}}combines SmoothGrad and NoiseGrad by perturbing both the input features and the network weights.
-The purpose of the method is to account for uncertainties within the network and the input space \citep{Bykov2022}.\\
+The purpose of the method is to account for uncertainties within the network and the input space \citep{Bykov2022}.

-Here we maintain literature values for most hyperparameters of the explanation methods (see Appendix \ref{app:b1}).
-An exception are hyperparameters of explanation methods requiring input perturbation, such as SmoothGrad and FusionGrad.
-We adjust the perturbation levels to the varying levels of the data to account for strong uncertainty as present in climate data.
+\paragraph{Deep SHapley Additive exPlanations (DeepSHAP) \citep{Lundberg2017}}estimates Shapley values for the full DNN by dividing it into small network components, calculating the Shapley values, and averaging them across all components.
+The idea behind SHAP (SHapley Additive exPlanations) values is to fairly distribute the contribution of each feature to the prediction of a specific instance considering all possible feature combinations.
+Following the game-theoretic concept of Shapley values \citep{shapley1951}, DeepSHAP explanations satisfy properties such as local accuracy, missingness, and consistency \citep{Lundberg2017} and is a salience method.\\

+In this work, we maintain literature values for most hyperparameters of the explanation methods.
+Exceptions are hyperparameters of explanation methods NoiseGrad, and FusionGrad.
+We adjust the perturbation levels of the parameters, as discussed in \citet{Bykov2021a} to ensure at most $5\%$ loss in accuracy.
+All hyperparameters are presented in Table \ref{tab:XAIHP} (see Appendix \ref{app:b1}).
+Additionally, both Integrated Gradients and DeepSHAP require background images as reference points to calculate the explanations (see also \citet{Lundberg2017} and Appendix \ref{app:a1}).
+To allow for a fair performance comparison, for both methods we sample $100$ maps containing all zero values.
+We note that there are other possible reference values, e.g., natural images from training, or all-one-maps, and this choice can affect the explanation performance.
+Lastly, the baseline for SmoothGrad, NoiseGrad, and FusionGrad can be any local explanation method, and here we use the gradient explanations.
+Accordingly, gradient, SmoothGrad, NoiseGrad, and FusionGrad are sensitivity methods.